 In 1991 he began his studies with master hypnotherapy teachers Randal Churchill, Marleen Mulder, and the legendary Ormond McGill at Hypnotherapy Training Institute in Corte Madera, California.
 He found that hypnotherapy was a perfect match with his worldview and skills, and joined HTI as an instructor the following year.
 Since then, thousands of healing arts professionals from around the world have participated in Pili’s popular classes, which explore the connections between indigenous healing traditions and cutting-edge hypnotherapy.
 He is proud of his long association with HTI, which he feels is one of the world’s finest resources for healers of all kinds.

-Pili is deeply devoted to the traditional music of Hawai‘i as guitarist, vocalist, collector of songs, and lover of ‘Ōlelo Hawai‘i (the Hawaiian language).
+Pili is deeply devoted to the traditional music of Hawai‘i as guitarist, vocalist, composer, collector of songs, and lover of ‘Ōlelo Hawai‘i (the Hawaiian language).

 Studies with Dr. Serge Kahili King in the early 1990s deepened Pili’s experience of the inner journey, inspired him to look deeper into Hawaiian culture and traditions, and demonstrated how effectively multicultural perspectives on healing and cosmology can be communicated in the modern world.